yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 But why stop there?
 There’s more work baked into the Android builds―here’s this month’s list:

-- [t895](https://github.com/t895) made changes to the {{< gh-hovercard "11972" "FPS counter." >}} The text was changed to white, its reading is now continuously updated, and it now mentions what CPU backend is in use, JIT or NCE.
+- byte[] authored and [t895](https://github.com/t895) uploaded the {{< gh-hovercard "11972" "FPS counter." >}} The text was changed to white, its reading is now continuously updated, and it now mentions what CPU backend is in use, JIT or NCE.
 The FPS counter can be enabled by dragging from the left while running a game and selecting `Overlay options > FPS counter`.
 - {{< gh-hovercard "12018" "Many improvements were made to the settings tab." >}} Icons and descriptions have been added, and the order of the elements and the location of some settings was changed.
 Work by t895.
 {{< imgs
 	"./icons.png| Pretty"